DaithiMartin/greenhouse-singularity/notes/session_notes.md

 The agent appears to learn the ideal behavior within the simple environment.
 The next step will be to re-incorporate the heat loss and conservation of energy in the gym environment.

+Incorporated heat loss and but found more bugs and fixed and number of issues.

+- fixed state update ordering in environment
+  - this was causing major learning issues
+- fixed history recording for temp, reward and actions
+- changed reward function to incorporate tolerance
+- updated env.render() to with tolerances
+- fixed U value in temperature update
+- tweaked model and agent hyper parameters

+Under the basic scenario of constant outside time and conductive heat exchange, the agent finds the ideal policy.

+The next step is to incorporate diurnal temp swings.